The Rise of the “Fun” Office Pros, Cons & How to Implement

 Well, firstly, how is this fun created and measured?
 Can it be as simple as it sounds?
 The aforementioned study seems to reckon that it’s about creating a fun atmosphere that in turn creates a better learning environment, rather than just implementing fun activities.
 Increases in staff retention, performance and creativity are all a by-product of having fun at work.
 It’s basic human nature – people tend to put more effort into something they find enjoyable.

-It’s also suggested this is because team members working in a fun space are more willing to try things that may be new to them, and not stress too much about making mistakes.
+It’s also suggested this is because team members working in a fun space are more willing to try new things, and not stress too much about making mistakes, let the creativity flow!

-Co-workers feel closer as a group, bonded through their shared enjoyment and, while fun could be considered a distraction, it appears it actually improves employee resilience and optimism, encouraging them to help each other out where possible.
+Co-workers may feel closer as a group, sharing their enjoyment and, while fun could be considered a distraction, it appears it actually improves employee resilience and optimism, encouraging them to help each other out where possible.

 This idea of optimism is an interesting point.
 It sounds trivial, but the social interaction of playing is actually hugely beneficial for brain function, helping our brains to better safeguard us from depression and stress.
-For example, you’d probably feel better on a workday where you get to put your coat on and throw yourself down an office slide at 6 pm than on a workday where you don’t.
+For example, you’d probably feel better on a workday where you get to play a game of pool for example, than on a workday where you don’t.

-Other fun, social activities could include indoor climbing walls, arcade games, a bar, pool table or ping pong.
+Other fun, social activities could include indoor climbing walls, arcade games, a bar or ping pong table.
 Of course, these types of installations all come with varying price points and not all will be available options to everyone.

 American email marketing company AWeber decided to live up to its core values of not taking itself too seriously.